Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Software overview

 \subsection{Water placement workflow}

 Solv-eze automates the placement of explicit water molecules on the surfaces of biomolecules based on RISM theory as part of a standard system preparation protocol (Figure \ref{fig:User-workflow.}).
 First, the user creates parameter and coordinate files with periodic boundaries in the Amber format.
 These files can be constructed with any software package that supports output in the Amber format, such as \code{tleap}\cite{case2023ambertools}, CHARMM-GUI\cite{joCHARMMGUIWebbasedGraphical2008,leeCHARMMGUIInputGenerator2016}, BioSimSpace\cite{hedgesBioSimSpaceInteroperablePython2019}, CPPTRAJ\cite{roePTRAJCPPTRAJSoftware2013}, or ParmEd\cite{ParmEdParmEd2025,shirtsLessonsLearnedComparing2017}.
-Only coordinates, Lennard-Jones parameters, and atomic partial charges are required. solv-eze then creates a PDB file with high-probability water molecules, to which remaining water and co-solvent molecules can be added, and the system can be parameterized using standard tools.
+Only coordinates, Lennard-Jones parameters, and atomic partial charges are required.
+Solv-eze then creates a PDB file with high-probability water molecules, to which remaining water and co-solvent molecules can be added, and the system can be parameterized using standard tools.

 The Solv-eze workflow, represented as a diagram in Figure \ref{fig:Package-workflow.}, begins by solving the 1D-RISM equations for pure water to generate the bulk solvent susceptibility.
 If the default values for 1D-RISM are used, the package will use a precalculated solvent susceptibility result stored in a \code{.xvv} file.
 The solvent susceptibility, parameter, and coordinate files are then input into 3D-RISM\cite{gray2022integral,case2023ambertools,luchkoThreeDimensionalMolecularTheory2010}, which computes the 3D number-density distribution of the water oxygen and hydrogen atoms about the solutes.
-Once the number-density distributions are solved, the package employs the \code{metatwist}\cite{case2023ambertools,giambasu2019predicting} method to analyze the oxygen site distribution function.
-Specifically, \code{metatwist} computes the Laplacian of the oxygen density profile to identify regions of high probability, corresponding to favorable sites.
+Once the number-density distributions are solved, the package employs LM through \code{metatwist}\cite{case2023ambertools,giambasu2019predicting}, Placevent through \code{placevent}\cite{sindhikara_placevent:_2012}, or GAsol through \code{gasol}\cite{fusaniOptimalWaterNetworks2018} to analyze the oxygen site distribution function and place water oxygen atoms.
 Finally, the guess water hydrogen (\code{gwh}) tool is used to generate plausible orientations of the water molecules by assigning initial hydrogen positions.\cite{case2023ambertools} The resulting structures can then be used as starting configurations for molecular dynamics simulations.